Archive for December, 2006

 Cold Comfort

-You may already have run across this item, but it appears, according to a story sent me by my friend Eugene Jen, that a Japanese man recently survived a three-week exposure to the elements, without food or water, by doing something that primates aren’t usually thought to be capable of: hibernation.
+You may already have run across this item, but it appears that a Japanese man recently survived a three-week exposure to the elements, without food or water, by doing something that primates aren’t usually thought to be capable of: hibernation.

 Deja Vu

-To kick off the holiday festivities, my mother-in-law, ancient of days, has for what seems like the fortieth or fiftieth time, fallen and broken her leg, and is once again in hospital.
+To kick off the holiday festivities, my mother-in-law, ancient of days, has, for what seems like the fortieth or fiftieth time, fallen and broken her leg, and is once again in hospital.
 Service at waka waka waka may be light for a few days as we cope.

 Pod People